Kazakhstan: Not Just Steppe – Charyn Canyon and Esik Lake

 Bicycle touring from Almaty to Esik Lake

 We head for Lake Esik, an alpine lake about 60 kilometers east of Almaty, at 1800msl.
-Before reaching the town of Esik, about ten kilometers from the lake, we stopped to visit the Esik history museum (500 tenge per person).
+Before reaching the town of Esik, about 10 kilometers from the lake, we stopped to visit the Esik History Museum (500 tenge per person).

-It’s a small but nice museum, there is a reproduction of the Golden Warrior found in one of the many Schytian tombs scattered everywhere around here, looking like simple mounds of earth.
+It’s a small but nice museum; there is a reproduction of the Golden Warrior, found in one of the many Scythian tombs scattered around here, which look like simple mounds of earth.

-After the village, which is quite large and with a big bazaar, we face the last kilometers to the lake, after paying the park entrance fee (350 tenge).
+After the village, which is quite large and has a big bazaar, we face the last kilometers to the lake, after paying the park entrance fee (350 tenge).

 Esik Lake – The Beauty and The Beasts